1arry1iu/hack/LLM Opinions/CON-A.md

-Conceptualize [[[CONSTRUCT]]] as an adjective, generating meanings and accompaying examples accordingly.
+Conceptualize [[[CONSTRUCT]]] as an adjective, generating meanings and accompanying examples accordingly.